orbisgis/POC-Carto/README.md

 `-h, --help`      Show this help message and exit.

 `--mcHelp`    Documentation about .mc file.

+`--no-replace`      Avoid to replace existing output file by adding a number at the end : out.png -> out1.png -> out2.png ...

 `-s, --show[=<show>]`   Show the rendering result in a separated window.
 Window size can be set adding 'widthxheight' like '--show 300x240'.